 We may issue debt securities or preferred stock and/or borrow money from banks or other financial institutions, which we refer to collectively as "senior securities," up to the maximum amount permitted by the 1940 Act.
 Under the provisions of the 1940 Act, we are permitted, as a BDC, to issue senior securities in amounts such that our asset coverage ratio, as defined in the 1940 Act, equals at least 200% of gross assets less all liabilities and indebtedness not represented by senior securities, after each issuance of senior securities.
 If the value of our assets declines, we may be unable to satisfy this test.
 If that happens, we may be required to sell a portion of our investments and, depending on the nature of our leverage, repay a portion of our indebtedness at a time when such sales may be disadvantageous.
 Also, any amounts that we use to service our indebtedness would not be available for distributions to our common stockholders.
 Furthermore, as a result of issuing senior securities, we would also be exposed to typical risks associated with leverage, including an increased risk of loss.
-As of March 15, 2014, we have approximately \$192.2 million of outstanding debentures guaranteed by the SBA.
+As of March 31, 2014, we have approximately \$192.2 million of outstanding debentures guaranteed by the SBA.
+We expect to receive an exemptive order from the SEC in the near future granting relief from the asset coverage requirements for certain indebtedness issued by Fund II and Fund III as SBICs.
 If we issue preferred stock, the preferred stock would rank "senior" to common stock in our capital structure, preferred stockholders would have separate voting rights on certain matters and might have other rights, preferences, or privileges more favorable than those of our common stockholders, and the issuance of preferred stock could have the effect of delaying, deferring or preventing a transaction or a change of control that might involve a premium price for holders of our common stock or otherwise be in your best interest.